-- i. send the rider to the designated first aid official for assessment of injury.
-Refer to ESNZ Concussion Policy - ii. may send the horse to be assessed for injury by a vet or event steward - 14.
-If after the horse and Athlete combination has entered the arena, the Athlete dismounts without a reason acceptable to the Chief Judge, the penalty will be elimination.
+- i.
+Must send the rider to the designated first aid official for assessment of injury.
+Refer to ESNZ Concussion Policy - ii. may send the horse to be assessed for injury by a vet or event steward

-- 15. A horse leaving the arena with all four (4) feet between the time of commencement of the test and the time of exit from the arena will be eliminated, unless the arena surround is intermittent or marked by a line in which case elimination is at the discretion of the Chief Judge An exception to this rule is when a horse is required to recommence a test pursuant to article 451(4). - 16.
+- 1.14.
+If after the horse and Athlete combination has entered the arena, the Athlete dismounts without a reason acceptable to the Chief Judge, the penalty will be elimination. - 1.15.
+A horse leaving the arena with all four (4) feet between the time of commencement of the test and the time of exit from the arena will be eliminated, unless the arena surround is intermittent or marked by a line in which case elimination is at the discretion of the Chief Judge An exception to this rule is when a horse is required to recommence a test pursuant to article 451(1.4) - 1.16.
 A test begins with the entry at A and ends after the salute at the end of the test as soon as the horse moves forward.
 Any incidents before the beginning or after the end of the test have no effect on the marks.
-However, if a competitor leaves the arena in any other way than that prescribed in the text of the test, this may be considered a disciplinary matter at the discretion of the Chief Judge - 17.
+However, if a competitor leaves the arena in any other way than that prescribed in the text of the test, this may be considered a disciplinary matter at the discretion of the Chief Judge - 1.17.
 Resistance.
 Any resistance which prevents the continuation of the test longer than twenty (20) seconds will result in elimination.
 However, resistance that may endanger the Athlete, Horse, Officials or the public will result in elimination for safety reasons earlier than within twenty (20) seconds.
-This also applies to any resistance before entering the Dressage arena, or when leaving the arena - 18 The Chief Judge may stop a test at any point and eliminate the rider if for any reason the Judge believes it is contrary to the best interests of the horse and/or rider to continue the test
+This also applies to any resistance before entering the Dressage arena, or when leaving the arena - 1.18.
+The Chief Judge may stop a test at any point and eliminate the rider if for any reason the Judge believes it is contrary to the best interests of the horse and/or rider to continue the test

-451.2 Unauthorised & Outside Assistance.
+451.2 Unauthorised & Outside Assistance

-- 1. Any intentional outside intervention is considered assistance to a rider or horse and is penalised by elimination.
-This includes but is not limited to: Assistance by voice, signs, earphone and/or electronic communication devices - Mounted riders may have their horse attached to a lead line when at walk when proceeding to or from the warmup area.
-Riders may not be led when mounted in the warmup area - 3.
-Horses can be led into and out of the warmup arena but once in the warmup arena the groom is to take the horse off the lead - 4.
-Mounted riders may have their horse attached to a lead when proceeding to and from the competition area but not in or around the competition arena.
-This will be considered outside assistance and will entail elimination. - 5.
-Any assistance to get the horse into the dressage arena or the area directly around the arena including being led by another horse
+- 2.1 Any intentional outside intervention is considered assistance to a rider or horse and is penalised by elimination.
+This includes but is not limited to: Assistance by voice, signs, earphone and/or electronic communication devices.
+A smart watch may be worn but must not be used as a communication device - 2.2 Mounted riders may have their horse attached to a lead line when at walk when proceeding to or from the warmup area.
+Riders may not be led when mounted in the warmup area - 2.3 Horses can be led into and out of the warmup arena but once in the warmup arena the groom is to take the horse off the lead

-- around the arena is considered outside assistance.
-(Not applicable for riders with exemption cards or for riders competing in lead rein competitions) - 6.
-Where commanders are permitted, it is the responsibility of the competitor to ensure that only the printed text, or extracts thereof, are read out and that no other form of assistance is given.
+- 2.4 Mounted riders may have their horse attached to a lead when proceeding to and from the competition area but not in or around the competition arena.
+This will be considered outside assistance and will entail elimination. - 2.5 Any assistance to get the horse into the dressage arena or the area directly around the arena including being led by another horse around the arena is considered outside assistance.
+(Not applicable for riders with exemption cards or for riders competing in lead rein competitions) - 2.6 Where commanders are permitted, it is the responsibility of the competitor to ensure that only the printed text, or extracts thereof, are read out and that no other form of assistance is given.
 E.g. signal, remarks or inflexion of the voice.
 The caller may read each movement once or twice only.
 Failure to observe this rule may entail elimination